HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 Choosing the best large tent for your needs

-Choose an 8 person tent that is both tall enough and large enough to accommodate your party
+Choose an 8-person tent that is both tall enough and wide enough to accommodate your full group plus gear

 Space